 - Revenue Grants and Contributions: Where a revenue grant or contribution (or part thereof) has been recognised as income in the Comprehensive Income and Expenditure Statement, but the expenditure to be financed from that grant or contribution has not been incurred at the Balance Sheet date, the grant or contribution has been transferred to the Revenue Grants and Contributions reserve to support future spend. - Insurance Fund Reserve: This reserve contains funds required to cover the Council against potential litigation claims, for which, there is not enough certainty to create a provision in the accounts.
-The balance on the reserve as at 31 March 2019 is £10.2m. - Major Sporting Facilities: The Major Sporting Facilities (MSF) reserve exists because of the need to smooth the future significant payments due for the MSF debt (re: Ponds Forge, the Arena, Don Valley Stadium and Hillsborough Leisure Centre). - New Homes Bonus: The Government is paying all Councils "New Homes Bonus" to incentivise them to bring empty properties back into use or encourage new housing to be built.
+The balance on the reserve as at 31 March 2020 is £10.4m - Major Sporting Facilities: The Major Sporting Facilities (MSF) reserve exists because of the need to smooth the future significant payments due for the MSF debt (re: Ponds Forge, the Arena, Don Valley Stadium and Hillsborough Leisure Centre). - New Homes Bonus: The Government is paying all Councils "New Homes Bonus" to incentivise them to bring empty properties back into use or encourage new housing to be built.
 The Council intends to use the payments to promote housing development and to fund economic growth projects.
 This reserve sets aside the payments until required for agreed projects, which now form part of the wider Growth Investment Fund. - PFI Future Expenditure: The PFI reserve exists due to Government funding being received in advance to pay future years' liabilities.
-This income is set aside in a reserve until needed to ensure sufficient funds are available to cover the cost of contracts in future years.
-During 2016/17 these reserves were used temporarily to fund the Pension Deficit early payment.
-These funds have been repaid during 2018/19. - Public Health: Public Health grant funding is given to the Council on a yearly basis and is restricted to spending on public health functions.
+This income is set aside in a reserve until needed to ensure sufficient funds are available to cover the cost of contracts in future years. - Public Health: Public Health grant funding is given to the Council on a yearly basis and is restricted to spending on public health functions.
 The conditions of the grant specify that any surpluses must be carried to a reserve for use in future years and any eventual use of these funds is restricted also to public health functions.
-The balance on this reserve therefore represents underspends in prior years. - Service Area Reserves: These are a variety of service specific reserves agreed by Cabinet in previous years set aside for long term projects / plans, examples include the Workplace Accommodation Strategy and the Flexible Development Fund. - Children's and Adult Social Care: Social Care reserves are held to deal with transforming Social Care in Sheffield to better meet the much publicised challenges facing the sector and to deal with unforeseen costs.
-It is forecast that £8.4m of this reserve will be required to fund pressures in 2019-20 and deliver a balanced budget. - Business Rate Appeals: This reserve is required to cover potential reductions in Business Rate income following future successful appeals. - Other Earmarked Reserves: Other Earmarked reserves include funds which are set aside to cover predicted liabilities such as redundancies, risk within the borrowing strategy, equal pay claims and the costs of the ICT 2020 project.
+The balance on this reserve therefore represents underspends in prior years. - Service Area Reserves: These are a variety of service specific reserves agreed by Cabinet in previous years set aside for long term projects / plans, examples include the Workplace Accommodation Strategy and the Flexible Development Fund. - Children's and Adult Social Care: Social Care reserves are held to deal with transforming Social Care in Sheffield to better meet the much publicised challenges facing the sector and to deal with unforeseen costs. - Business Rate Appeals: This reserve is required to cover potential reductions in Business Rate income following future successful appeals. - COVID-19 Grants This is specific emergency funding to cover some of the costs of the COVID-19 pandemic.
+The Government paid us £18.2m of funding late in March to cover general costs across the Council, particularly in Social Care.
+As at 31st March 2020 £0.8m of the general COVID-19 fund had been used.
+All of this and more is forecast to be needed to deal with the impacts of COVID-19. - Other Earmarked Reserves: Other Earmarked reserves include funds which are set aside to cover predicted liabilities such as redundancies, risk within the borrowing strategy, equal pay claims and the costs of the ICT 2020 project.